 top of page

-A 6-week journey of writing salons to inhabit your body, give voice to your untold stories, and re-member your first tongue, the Wordlessness that came before the Word: the invisible currents of feeling expressed through the body as poetry, metaphors, stories, and the salt and grit of your ordinary life.
+A 6-week journey of writing salons to inhabit your body, give voice to your untold stories, and re-member your first tonguethe Wordlessness that came before the Word: your invisible currents of feeling expressed through the body as poetry, metaphors, stories, and the salt and grit of your sacred ordinary life.

 “… by writing her self, woman will return to the body which has been more than confiscated from her… Censor the body and you censor breath and speech at the same time.
 Write your self.
 Your body must be heard.
 Only then will the immense resources of the unconscious spring forth.”